Laos Travel FAQ

 1. Personal items

-2. Update the current state of Covid-19, as well as politics & security
+2. Update the current state of politics & security

 3. Learn some basic daily habits & local customs before you arrive